 We have no control over the nature, content and availability of those 3rd party sites.
 The inclusion of any links does not necessarily imply a recommendation or endorse the views expressed within them.

 Traditionalpainter.com may be compensated if consumers choose to follow these links in the content, and ultimately sign up for services or purchase products.

 Basis of recommendations

-Our recommendations are always based on the merits of the items, and are invariably based on Traditional Painters’ extended use of the services and items in daily work on site and general business dealings.
+Our recommendations are always based on the merits of the items.
+They are invariably based on Traditional Painters’ extended use of the services and items in daily work on site and general business dealings.